rollerworks/search/UPGRADE.md

    Please also see the changes in `ValuesBag` for more information.

- * The `Rollerworks\Component\Search\ValuesBag` now supports other custom value types then Single, Ranges, Comparison, and PatternMatchers.
+ * The `Rollerworks\Component\Search\ValuesBag` now supports other custom value types than Single, Ranges, Comparison, and PatternMatchers.

    To reduce the complexity of the `ValuesBag` all specific value methods are deprecated and will be removed in 2.0.